 (4) For Reg-Down, the ASDC shall be a constant value equal to VOLL for the full range of the Ancillary Service Plan for Reg-Down.

-(5) To determine the individual ASDCs for Reg-Up, RRS, ECRS, and Non-Spin, an Aggregate Operating Reserve Demand Curve (ORDC) (AORDC) will be created and then disaggregated into individual curves for the different Ancillary Services.
+(5) To determine the individual ASDCs for Reg-Up, RRS, ECRS, Non-Spin, and DRRS, an Aggregate Operating Reserve Demand Curve (ORDC) (AORDC) will be created and then disaggregated into individual curves for the different Ancillary Services.

 (6) ERCOT shall develop the AORDC from historical data from the period of June 1, 2014 through August 31, 2025 as follows: